m-boswell/sampleplugin/readme.txt

 meta box which will also appear with GET request in the REST API.
 This plugin is fully internationalized.

 == Installation ==
-Please install the plugin by signing into your wordpress admin dashboard, click on plugins, add new, drag and drop this plugin and click install.
+Please install the plugin by signing into your wordpress admin dashboard, click on plugins, add new, drag and drop this plugin (compressed zipped folder) and click install.